Updated: August, 2022

 People often describe emotional self-regulation as managing their stronger social responses, usually when they are experiencing strong (negative) emotions.
 This process involves the same steps outlined in the ST-SCM.
 During the interpretation step, we are trying to understand our own and perhaps others' feelings.
 Ideally, individuals make decisions to utilize social responses that will help them achieve their desired social goal if it is not likely to cause additional problems for self or others.
 The bottom line is that social cognitive and emotional self-regulation are not mutually distinct.

 Social cognitive self-regulation in a classroom involves many people attempting to self-regulate simultaneously.
 This can include conflicting opinions about what is important to each person at any one time.
 For this reason, classroom management can be difficult!
 It can be helpful for interventionists to work with students and engage in active conversations to explore their shared goals within the class.
 Remarkably, most of our social goals are not those we talk about, but instead are the goals we simply expect from each other.

-A five-year-old's social competencies are not as sophisticated as those of an eight-year-old, and a 21-year-old is expected to be more socially competent than a 14-year-old.
+A five-year-old's social competencies are not as sophisticated as those of an eight-year-old, and a 21-year-old needs more sophisticated social competencies than a 14-year-old.
 The general expectation, across cultures, is that our social competencies will continue to evolve through our own personal, social emotional learning processes throughout our lives.
 This idea is demonstrated by the fact that as people become senior members within societies around the world, we refer to them as “wise.”
-We attribute this evolved sense of social know-how to age and the assumption that, as we age, we go through many more experiences that build our social competency.
-(On a related note, 21st century CEOs are now recognizing the importance of social competencies in the workforce and are recommending that high schools and universities incorporate courses that talk about and teach these skills.)
+We attribute this evolved sense of social know-how to age and the assumption that, as we age, we go through many more experiences that build our social competencies.
+Note: CEOs are now recognizing the importance of social competencies in the workforce and are recommending that high schools and universities incorporate courses that talk about and teach these skills.